Dennis Rapier: Operators

-Humberside Fire and Rescue Service were among the major customers of the Dennis Rapier, ordering 32 from 1993 to 2001, of which four were the pre-facelift model.
-Other fire brigade operators include Merseyside, who took on a handful of pre-facelift examples, West Sussex, Kent, Shropshire and Nottinghamshire.
+The Humberside Fire Brigade were a major customer for the Dennis Rapier in the United Kingdom, with the brigade standardising on the appliance throughout its production into the late 1990s.
+Other operators of the Rapier in the United Kingdom included fire brigades in Merseyside, who took on a handful of pre-facelift examples, West Sussex, Kent, Shropshire and Nottinghamshire.

+Following life as a demonstrator, a MkI Rapier (which had been retrofitted to have the 1993 facelift cab) was later delivered the Fire Service College in Moreton.
+This unit was sold to the New Zealand Fire Service in the early 2000s, making it not only one of the first Rapiers to be built, but also the first Rapier to serve in New Zealand.
+This appliance was later joined by a handful of imported MkI Rapiers that had also served in UK prior to their delivery to New Zealand, albeit these examples retained their origin pre-facelift cab design.
+As of 2023, all Rapiers in New Zealand have been retired, with the original Ex-Demonstrator/FSC Rapier now preserved.

-Rapiers were also built for fire brigades in Belgium, the Netherlands and the Czech Republic.
+Dennis Rapiers were also built for fire brigades in Belgium, the Netherlands and the Czech Republic.

-Two Rapiers were delivered to Frankfurt and Erfurt, Germany in 2000 to evaluate whether the Rapier could function as a standard rescue pumper.
+Two Dennis Rapiers were delivered to Frankfurt and Erfurt, Germany in 2000 to evaluate whether the Rapier could function as a standard rescue pumper.
 The Rapier was met with a mixed reception by Frankfurt's fire crews in particular, and following a brief trial period, no further orders of the Rapier followed.

-One Rapier was delivered to Hong Kong.
+One Dennis Rapier was delivered to Hong Kong.